en

 A shop in Arimatsu Town

-During the Edo Period the Tokaido route passed through the middle of Arimatsu Town, leaving merchant buildings that are still preserved today and have been designated as Tangible Cultural Heritage.
-Arimatsu is also well known as the “home” of the traditional technique of “Arimatsu-Narumi Shibori”, a technique of fabric dyeing that has been perfected for more than 400 years.
+During the Edo Period, the Tokaido route passed through the middle of Arimatsu Town.
+All these years latr, the resulting merchant buildings have been preserved and designated as Tangible Cultural Heritage.
+Arimatsu is also well known as the home of “Arimatsu-Narumi Shibori”, a fabric dying technique that has been used and perfected over the last 400 400 years.

 Arimatsu Town (有松町)